aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/merge-workbooks/merge-files/_index.md

 {{% alert color="primary" %}}

 The [**CellsHelper.merge_files**](https://reference.aspose.com/cells/python-net/aspose.cells/cellshelper/merge_files) method only supports merging data, styles, formatting, and formulas.
-Objects like charts, pictures, comments or other objects might not be merged using this method.
+Objects like charts, pictures, comments**,** or other objects might not be merged using this method.
 Moreover, a cached file is used to store temporary data for the process.

 {{% /alert %}}